"It’s all my fault."

 Lack of self love can also get projected out as:

 Until you learn how to love yourself, this is how you cripple yourself so that you can’t move forward or go after the things you want.
-Underlying this negative self talk can be long-held beliefs about yourself that aren’t even based on reality.
-They are hangovers from other people’s energy being projected onto you.
-This usually comes from your parents, siblings, and other people around you during your early years.
+Underlying this negative self talk can be long-held beliefs about yourself that aren’t based on reality.
+Sometimes we hear these thoughts in someone else’s voice – perhaps in the scolding voice of a parent.

 The Power Of Words